joetannenbaum/alfred-php-workflow-site/pages/docs/cache.md

 $data = $workflow->cache()->readJson(null, false);
 ```

-To see the default cache path, you can use the `path` method:
+To get the default cache path, you can use the `path` method:

 ```php
 $workflow->cache()->path();
 ```

+## Custom Cache File

 By default, the filename is `cache.json`, but you can manage multiple caches by passing in a different filename when reading and writing: